fcesc-code/aboutme/STYLEGUIDE.md

 ## CSS Selectors

-### No reason to use \# css ids

-There is no reason to use css ids, except maybe for dynamic script generated DOM elements or similar cases.
+- There is no reason to use css ids, except maybe for dynamic script generated DOM elements or similar cases.

-### Name delimiters

-Use hyphen `-` as name delimiter.
+- Use hyphen `-` as name delimiter.
 CamelCase or underscore should be avoided as name delimiters for css selectors.
+- When grouping selectors, keep individual selectors to a single line.